Who We Are

 Project Discovery

-Supports career readiness for first-generation and low- to moderate-income high school students with college applications, financial aid navigation, career planning, and professional development.
+Supports career readiness for first-generation and low- to moderate-income high school students, assisting with college applications, financial aid navigation, career planning, and professional development.

 Part of a National Movement